alex-slesarev/benchmarks/README.md

   - The used algorithms are similar between the languages (reference implementations), variants are acceptable if the reference implementation exists.
   - All final binaries are releases (optimized for performance if possible) as debug performance may vary too much depending on the compiler.
-  - JIT warming up is applied when necessary, and the actual measurements are taken only after the test signals the runner with the TCP request.
+  - JIT warming up is applied when necessary, and the actual measurements are taken only within the specified boundaries.

-# UPDATE
+UPDATE: 2020-01-09

-2019-12-13
+# Test Cases

-# Brainfuck v2.0
+## Brainfuck v2.0

 Testing brainfuck implementations using two code samples (bench.b and mandel.b).